 With corn, fresh spinach and Roma tomatoes, this dish is fresh and summery.
 Finished with Parmesan cheese, it brings Italy right to your table.
 A complete meal for 4 in under 20 minutes?
 Try it and see just how delicious and easy it is!

-If you’ve got sweet summer corn to use up, make sure to save some for a Corn and Edamame Rice Salad, mix it into a rice and red beans recipe, or use it in a Southwest Chicken with Corn and Rice dinner.
-However, if corn isn’t in season, the canned or frozen variety will also work well in this recipe.
+If you’ve got sweet summer corn to use up, make sure to save some for a Corn and Edamame Rice Salad.
+You could also mix some into our Red Beans and Rice recipe, or our Mexican Rice Recipe.
+Finally, you’ll want to try our Southwest Chicken with Corn and Rice dinner.
+However, if corn isn’t in season, the canned or frozen variety will also work well in all of these recipes.